kosamad/the-meadow-project/README.md

 From the product detail page, superusers have the ability to:

 * Edit Product Details: Modify any information related to the product.
-* Edit Product Variants: Change price of individual product variants.
+* Edit Product Variants: Change price and availiability of individual product variants.

 These forms are rendered containing the pre-existing details for each product/event.
 The superuser can view and edit these fields, before saving using the button at the bottom of the form.
 If valid, the item will be updated an info toast message will appear, notifying the user that the post has been updated successfully.
-To improve UX, the form shows a thumbnail of the current image, making it easy for the superuser to see the existing content.
+To improve UX, the product form shows a thumbnail of the current image, making it easy for the superuser to see the existing content.
 If the superuser chooses to update the image, JavaScript dynamically updates the form to display the new image name.
 This provides immediate feedback, ensuring the superuser is aware of the changes they are making.

 ![blog newimage](documentation/final/blog-newimage.PNG)